Matsu Islands: Languages

-The native language spoken by Matsu residents is Matsu dialect, a subdialect of Fuzhou dialect, which is one of the statutory languages for public transport announcements in the Matsu Islands.
+The native language spoken by Matsu residents is the Matsu dialect, a subdialect of the Fuzhou dialect, which is one of the statutory languages for public transport announcements in the Matsu Islands.
 Mandarin Chinese is one of the official languages of Lienchiang County.

+Previously the Eastern Min varieties in the Matsu Islands were seen as a part of general Fujian varieties.
+The establishment of the People's Republic of China in 1949 severed the Matsu Islands from the rest of Fujian province, and as communications were cut off between the Republic of China (now including Taiwan and without mainland China) and the PRC, the identity of the Matsu Islands specifically became established.
+Additionally, the varieties of Eastern Min on the Matsu Islands became seen as a Matsu dialect.

 Name

 Chen (陳) is the most common surname, then Lin (林), Wang (王), Tsao (曹) and Liu (劉).

 Belief

 Matsu, though named after the goddess Matsu, is written with a different character that has a different tone.
 But the Matsu Islands are not the birthplace of the goddess as the human Lin Muoniang - Meizhou Island is — but her death place (on a seaport named after her on Nangan Island).

 The Matsu Nangan Tianhou Temple (馬祖南竿天后宮), a temple dedicated to the goddess, contains the sarcophagus of Lin Muoniang.
 It is, however, not as popular as the Meizhou temple.

 Most Taiwanese pilgrims to Meizhou start off their journey in the Matsu Islands because they are the closest ROC-controlled territory to Meizhou, which is controlled by the PRC.